UBC-Rocket/WB-Dynamics/README.md

 # WB Monte Carlo Trajectory Simulation
 MATLAB Simulation Using Latin Hypercube Sampling Method To Compute A Trajectory Distribution

-### Note
-Unlike the euler implementation, the quaternion implementation in the `src/quaternion` folder will not break as the launch angle approaches 90 degrees.

 ### Usage
-1. Follow the template `resources/spaceshot_cd_data_template.csv` to create a file called `resources/spaceshot_cd_data.csv` with appropriate values.
-Tip: RASAero II makes this easy to do.
-For the column named `distribution type` use:
+1. Follow the template `input/template.csv` to create a file called `input/input.csv` and fill in the `Value` column withe the appropriate values.
+The units are listed in the column `Units`.
+Tip: Easy way to create the new file is running `cp input/template.csv input/input.csv` in the root directory of this project.
-    - `0` for normal distribution. `max value` column value should be the value for the 99.85% interval.
-Similarily, `min value` column value should be the value for the 0.15% interval.
-    - `1` for uniform distribution.
-For a uniform distribution of `a` to `b`, `max value` column value should correspond to `b` and `min value` should correspond to `a`.
-2. Follow the template `resources/rocket_specs_template.csv` to create a file called `resources/rocket_specs.csv` with appropriate values.
-3. Running `MCLandingDispersion.m` will run the simulation for a default of 10000 times.
+2. Running `src/run_nominal_trajectory.m` will run the simulation once with no variation of input variables.
+Running `src/run_monte_carlo` will run the simulation multiple times with variations in input variables.
-4. The landing points value will be stored in `output/landing_points.csv` once all the iterations have been run.
+3. If running the Monte Carlo simulation, the output values will be stored in `output/output.csv`.

 ### Tests
-Unit tests can be run using the `src/quaternion/RunTests.m` file.
+Test suite can be run using the `tests/run_tests.m` file.
+Make sure that after making any changes, run the tests to see if they still pass.
+Sometimes if the function is significantly updated, the respective test suite may need to be updated too.

 ### Looking for Launch Stability Content?
 Link is [here](https://github.com/Ivan-Bao/WB-Dynamics/tree/main)